cnpryer/pyords/README.md

-# pryords
+# fyords
-A library for operations research and data science.
+A library for operations research, data science, and financial engineering.

 ## Domain
 The intended use of this code is for logistics-oriented problems but is not